twotwentyseven/handbook/getting-started.md

 If anything changes with your start date, please let your team lead know, and as always, reach out with questions at any point.

-We expect new people to show up in the office a bit more frequently than everyone else.
+We sometimes expect new people to show up in the office a bit more frequently than everyone else.
 This is to ensure you have time to meet everyone, integrate and properly learn from others.
 We'll share this schedule with you in advance, though.

 ## Your First Day

-We'll get you setup on all our system.
+We'll get you setup on all our systems.
 This is a bit of a bear but by the time you're done you'll have accounts on everything including:
 - Shopify
 - Gmail/Google Suite
 - Teamwork